-Task Title Long-Term RTP Implementation Ref. # 3.7
+Task Title Long Range Transportation Plan Development Ref. #

 Funding Program/\$

-FHWA A/PL FTA Secti (through
+FHWA/FTA/PL FTA Section 5307 (through WRTA)

-Participants FHWA State FTA WRTA Total
+Participants FHWA/FTA State FTA WRTA Total

-CMRPC 60,000 15,000 75,000
+CMRPC 120,000 30,000 150,000

-Task 3.8: Climate Change - Resiliency, Sustainability, and Vulnerability Description
+Task 3.8: Climate Change - Resiliency, Sustainability, Vulnerability Description

-The Climate Change - Resiliency and Sustainability task is focused on encouraging host communities to adopt climate change resiliency strategies for critical and vulnerable transportation infrastructure, as well as adopting sustainable transportation initiatives to reduce dependence on automobile travel and reduce single-occupancy vehicle trips.
-The framework of this task is supported by federal and state level initiatives that promote sustainability, reduce Greenhouse Gases (GHGs), address climate change, and promote resiliency in transportation planning.
-For example, the national FAST Act introduced factors related to enhancing the environment and promoting energy conservation.
+The Climate Change - Resiliency, Sustainability, Vulnerability Task is focused on encouraging host communities to adopt climate change resiliency strategies for critical and vulnerable transportation infrastructure, as well as adopting sustainable transportation initiatives to transition to electric vehicles (EVs), reduce dependence on automobile travel, reduce singleoccupancy vehicle trips, and more efforts.
+The framework of this Task is supported by federal and state level initiatives that promote sustainability, reduce Greenhouse Gases (GHGs), address climate change, and promote resiliency in transportation planning.
+For example, the national FAST Act, and reaffirmed by the new Bipartisan Infrastructure Law (BIL), introduced factors related to enhancing the environment and promoting energy conservation.
 Similarly, Massachusetts has aimed to address climate change by reducing GHGs, promoting alternative mode choices, and using Performance Based Planning & Programming to assist in prioritizing transportation investments.
 As seen under the Performance Management task in this document, the CMMPO staff has fully incorporated the required federal PM 2 criteria that includes bridge & pavement condition into the regional planning process.
-Further, all ten federal transportation planning emphasis areas are also considered through other regionallycustomized performance measures, including Stormwater Management & Resiliency.
-While Climate Change and Performance Management are distinct areas of emphasis, these tasks overlap in a number of ways.
-All planning regions in the state experience climate changerelated issues, along with varied existing inventories of vulnerable infrastructure.
-Conducting vulnerability assessments while also developing strategies and tools to adapt programs to address climate change impacts can inform regional transportation planning activities.
-Major efforts are being targeted in the identification and assessment of culverts and small bridges in the region.
-With this, customized adaptation and mitigation strategies can be developed for eventual implementation.
+Further, the federal transportation planning emphasis areas are also considered through other regionallycustomized performance measures, including Stormwater Management & Resiliency.

+While Climate Change and Asset Management are distinct areas of emphasis, these Tasks (Task 3.4 and Task.
+3.8) overlap in several ways.
+All planning regions in the Commonwealth experience the impacts of climate change, along with varied existing inventories of vulnerable infrastructure.
+Conducting vulnerability assessments while also developing strategies and tools to adapt programs to address climate change impacts can help inform regional transportation planning activities.
+To help with that, major efforts are being targeted to help identify and assess culverts and small bridges in the region.
+From these efforts, customized adaptation and mitigation strategies can be developed for eventual implementation.
 Further, relevant grants can be pursued to replace or retrofit identified vulnerable infrastructure.
-These ongoing planning efforts can help to improve the resiliency of the planning region's transportation infrastructure while also minimizing its level of vulnerability.
+These ongoing planning efforts can help improve the resiliency of the planning region's transportation infrastructure while also minimizing its level of vulnerability.

-For FFY 2022, the CMMPO plans to further integrate the Resiliency and Vulnerability aspects of this work element into a range of planning efforts.
-This could potentially be accomplished by working with subject matter experts and stakeholders in order to develop resources for the region through climate change-related performance measures.
-The results of this effort will be added as another module to the evolving, environmentally-related Transportation Planning Toolkit.
-Furthermore, staff will work with CMRPC's Regional Services to integrate the transportation planning process into plans and studies related to this task, such as the Municipal Vulnerability Preparedness (MVP) Program, Hazard Mitigation Plans (HMP) and the Massachusetts Green Communities Program.
+For FFY 2023, the CMMPO plans to further integrate the Resiliency and Vulnerability aspects of this work element into a range of planning efforts.
+This could potentially be accomplished by working with subject matter experts and stakeholders to develop resources for the region through climate change-related performance measures.
+The results of this effort will be added as another module to the evolving, environmentally-related CMMPO Environmental Toolbox Series.
+Furthermore, staff will work with CMRPC's Regional Services to integrate the transportation planning process into plans and studies related to this task, such as the

+Municipal Vulnerability Preparedness (MVP) Program, Hazard Mitigation Plans (HMP) and the Massachusetts Green Communities Program.